10 Best Speed Squares of 2023 – Reviews & Buying Guide

 One significant factor of readability is how durable the etching is.
 The last thing you want is for the numbers to wear off, making it completely unusable.

-You also don’t want the speed square to get rusty or otherwise wear down due to the weather.
+You also don’t want the speed square to get rusty or wear down due to the weather.
 This can warp it and make some of the measurements unreadable.
 Once again, a rusty square is not going to be very useful.

 Why is it called a speed square?